 Trade accounts receivable are represented by provisional gold sales transactions.
-All sales of gold and silver in 2022 were performed to well-established Russian banks.
+Most of the gold and silver sales in 2023 were performed to well-established Russian banks.
 The Group does not have any significant amount of other receivables.
 Credit limits for the Group as a whole are not set up.